kitled/demo-fasthtml-picocss/README.md

 The reason why I think FastHTML lends itself impeccably well to reach great results with *less*-code LLM assistants is threefold:

-- lean and mean codebase, simple direct mapping of HTML: as narrow a scope as it gets to make web things in Py
+- Lean and mean codebase, a simple direct mapping of HTML: as narrow a scope as it could ever get to make web things in Python.
-- all batteries included are straightforward as well (HTMX, SQLite, Uvicorn, Starlette…)
+- All batteries included are straightforward as well, with boldly sane *great defaults* ([HTMX](https://htmx.org/), [SQLite](https://www.sqlite.org/), [Uvicorn](https://www.uvicorn.org/), [Starlette](https://www.starlette.io/), mirroring the [FastAPI](https://fastapi.tiangolo.com/) syntax…)
--
+- Underlying "[Hypermedia](https://hypermedia.systems/)" paradigm is deemed sound and *elegant* by many great programmers.

+##### About Cursor

-In testing CursorAI, comments I'd heard about it "solving boilerplate" became so salient… That Cursor thing with Sonnet 3.5 under the hood managed to nearly rewrite the website on its own just going off a few first examples and the title structure in comments.
+In testing [Cursor](https://www.cursor.com/), comments I'd heard about it "solving boilerplate" became so salient… That thing with Sonnet 3.5 under the hood managed to nearly rewrite the website on its own just going off a few first examples and the title structure in comments.
 I must have hit 'Tab' 1000 times or more.
 It took me some time to get going, but it eventually nailed the form perfectly and wrote close to a *hundred* lines by the *minute* (like 3 or 4 every 2 seconds).

 It would sometimes guess subsection titles, or the very text of the website.
 The code snippets seemed obvious to it, nearly perfectly on many occasions.
 It had effortlessly learned FastHTML and Pico CSS without prior exposition.